University of Sydney Library Collections

 Older material from Library collections is held in Storage.
 Such material will have Storage as its location in the Library catalogue.

-Items may be requested from the Information Desk in any library, or by using the online form.
+Items may be requested via the catalogue, from the Information Desk in any library, or by using the online form.
 Check the Library catalogue for the local availability of more recent editions of the items, which are likely to be easier to access.